Cellularity and subdivision of KLR and weighted KLRW algebras: Weighted KLRW algebras

 \begin{Definition} Two diagrams $D$ and $D^{\prime}$ in $\Webab$ are equivalent if they differ by an isotopy, which is a smooth deformation $\theta\map{[0,1]}\Webab$ such that $\theta(0)=D$ and $\theta(1)=D^{\prime}$. \end{Definition}

-Note that isotopies cannot separate strings, cannot change the number of dots on any string and cannot change residues.
+Note that isotopies cannot separate strings, create crossings, change the number of dots on any string or change the residue of any string.
 We abuse notation and write $\Webab$ for the corresponding set of equivalence classes under isotopy.
 Note that, up to isotopy, there is a unique idempotent diagram $\1_{(\charge,\bx),\bi}\in\Webab[(\charge,\bx),\bi][(\charge,\bx),\bi]$ that has no dots and no crossings.